WissalBOUTAYEB/Analyzing-Network-Traffic-using-ELK/README.md

 📌 Description

-Ce projet utilise la stack ELK (Elasticsearch, Logstash, Kibana) pour analyser le trafic réseau.
-Il capture, indexe et visualise les données des paquets réseau, permettant d'identifier les tendances et détecter les menaces potentielles.
+This project utilizes the ELK stack (Elasticsearch, Logstash, Kibana) to analyze network traffic.
+It captures, indexes, and visualizes packet data, enabling the identification of trends and detection of potential threats.

-🚀 Fonctionnalités principales
+🚀 Key Features

-✅ Installation et configuration d'Elasticsearch, Logstash et Kibana.
+✅ Installation and configuration of Elasticsearch, Logstash, and Kibana.

-✅ Capture du trafic réseau avec tcpdump.
+✅ Network traffic capture using tcpdump.

-✅ Analyse des fichiers PCAP à l’aide d’un script Python utilisant PyShark.
+✅ PCAP file analysis using a Python script with PyShark.

-✅ Transformation des données en format JSON et indexation dans Elasticsearch.
+✅ Data transformation into JSON format and indexing in Elasticsearch.

-✅ Création de tableaux de bord interactifs sur Kibana.
+✅ Creation of interactive dashboards in Kibana.

-✅ Détection des anomalies et surveillance des logs.
+✅ Anomaly detection and log monitoring.